MasahideMori-SimpleAppli/simple_safe_db/README.md

 Under developing.

 ## Support
-Basically no support.
+As this is an experimental project for future use, there is no support.
-If you have any problem please open an issue on Github.
+If you have any problems, please open an issue on Github.
-This package is low priority, but may be fixed.

 ## About version control
 The C part will be changed at the time of version upgrade.